zackrdavis/zackrdavis.github.io/md-pages/fonting-with-gans.md

 ## Inversion

-I give thanks to Fast.ai's [great explanation of SGD](https://github.com/fastai/fastbook/blob/master/04_mnist_basics.ipynb) for making this thinkable: For each character, I'd take a single real example from the labeled data and _gradient-descend_ through the latent space for a similar fake image.
+I credit Fast.ai's [great explanation of SGD](https://github.com/fastai/fastbook/blob/master/04_mnist_basics.ipynb) for making this thinkable: For each character, I'd take a single real example from the labeled data and _gradient-descend_ through the latent space for a similar fake image.
 This is possible because we can treat the input/coordinates of an image just like we treat model weights during training: feedforward through the network, determine the error between the output and the real image, and backpropagate up to the input to learn how it should change.
 My search function ended up looking something like this:

 ```python
 def inversion_search(target_img, generator, steps=100, rate=0.01):